Alabama Expungement Law Takes Effect

 Do you qualify to have your arrest records expunged?
 Let’s find out:

-If you were charged with a felony, expungement depends on whether or not you were charged with a “violent” felony.
+However, if you were charged with a felony, expungement depends on whether or not you were charged with a “violent” felony.
 Section 13A-11-70 of the Alabama Code lists the felonies that are considered violent.
 They are:

 - Capital Murder;

 - And Distribution or Manufacture of a Controlled Substance

 Most likely, any other felony charges are non-violent and can be expunged immediately if they were no-billed by a grand jury, dismissed with prejudice, or if you were found not guilty.
 Although, if you were offered a diversion program like mental health treatment, drug rehab, or veterans’ court, you can expunge your records one year after you complete the program.
 Finally, if your charge was dismissed without prejudice and prosecutors haven’t refiled it, you can get it expunged after five years if you haven’t committed any other crimes during that time.

 So you qualify under the new law.
 How do you start expunging your arrest record?
 First, send a petition to the circuit court where the charge came from.
 Your petition will only be considered if you’ve already paid your other court fees and fines.
 Furthermore, you need to send a copy of your petition to the DA and the law enforcement agency that arrested you.
 The petition requires:

 - A sworn statement that you meet the law’s requirements;

 - A case action summary or certified copy of the arrest and case disposition;

 - A certified copy of the arrest record from the Alabama Criminal Justice Information Center;